F286/f286.github.io/co-dev.md

 ---
 title: Rules for Co-Dev
 has_children: true
-nav_order: 0
+nav_order: 20
 ---

+# # Rules for Co-dev

-# Focus on Relationships
+## Focus on Relationships

-Create a good atmosphere
+Create a good atmosphere. aim to have your team look forward to coming to work.

 Communication!

-# Deliver stellar results

-# Examine your own process
+## Provide value not obtainable anywhere else

+## Work to consistently raise the bar

+> be specific and action oriented.